radekkozak/letter-template/README.md

 ## Cats and credits

 **I have tried hard to find original authors of cat gif and cat avatar used in the template and header**.
-I found those chucklesome pics sitting in my old computer folder one day and they sparked me to make this simple *why-not* weekend project.
+Long time ago i found those chucklesome pics sitting in my old computer folder one day and they sparked me to make this simple *why-not* weekend project.
 Funny enough i found myself using it for this day (What can i say - i just love my RSS readings delivered as email - i'm weird that way) Aaanywho - **if you are the original author of any of these lovely cats, please let me know** so i could give credit where credit is due.